-KCs comprise the vast majority (99%) of all incident skin cancers, with BCC making up about 80 percent of all incident cases and SCC making up about 20 percent.
+KCs comprise the vast majority (99%) of all incident skin cancers, with BCC making up about 80 percent of all incident cases and SCC making up about 20 percent.6

 KCs are not required to be reported to cancer registries in the United States, so precise epidemiological estimates are not available.
-Based on Medicare and national survey data, a 2015 study estimated that 5.4 million KC cases were diagnosed among 3.3 million people in the United States population in 2012.
-The incidence of KC increases with age and is more common in males than in females.
-RC incidence appears to be increasing in recent decades, possibly related to increased exposure to ultraviolet radiation (UVR), increased detection, and increased longevity.
-Reliable estimates of KC mortality are not available, but death from KC is relatively uncommon (e.g., 0.32/100,000 for SCC-specific and 0.14 for BCC-specific mortality among Rhode Island residents between 1985 and 1987).
-An emerging body of evidence suggests that the currently known SCC-related mortality rate is underestimated.
-12
+Based on Medicare and national survey data, a 2015 study estimated that 5.4 million KC cases were diagnosed among 3.3 million people in the United States population in 2012.7 The incidence of KC increases with age and is more common in males than in females.8-10 KC incidence appears to be increasing in recent decades,7 possibly related to increased exposure to ultraviolet radiation (UVR), increased detection, and increased longevity.
+Reliable estimates of KC mortality are not available, but death from KC is relatively uncommon (e.g., 0.32/100,000 for SCC-specific and 0.14 for BCC-specific mortality among Rhode Island residents between 1985 and 1987).11 An emerging body of evidence suggests that the currently known SCC-related mortality rate is underestimated.12

-Approximately one percent of all skin cancers are melanoma.
-Melanoma causes the most skin cancer mortality compared to KC, with 7,650 melanoma deaths expected in the United States in 2022.
-Melanoma incidence has been increasing consistently since 1975, with an average increase of 1.4 percent each year from 2009-2018.
-The increase in melanoma incidence has been attributed to increased UVR exposure and increased detection.
-There will be an estimated 99,780 new cases of melanoma in the United States in 2022 (21.5 per 100,000 persons), which accounts for 5.2 percent of all new cancer cases.
-It is the fifth leading cancer in terms of incidence (new cases) in males and females.
+Approximately one percent of all skin cancers are melanoma.13 Melanoma causes the most skin cancer mortality compared to KC, with 7,990 melanoma deaths expected in the United States in 2023.14 Melanoma incidence has been increasing consistently since 1975, with an average increase of 1.4 percent each year from 2009-2018.
+The increase in melanoma incidence has been attributed to increased UVR exposure15 and increased detection.16 There will be an estimated 97,610 new cases of melanoma in the United States in 2023 (22.9 per 100,000 persons).14 Melanoma accounts for 5.2 percent of all new cancer cases in the U.S.17 and is the fifth leading cancer in terms of incidence (new cases) in males and females.18

-Although melanoma incidence has been steadily increasing over the past four decades, survival rates have remained stable over the same time period and have even begun improving in recent years (Figure 1).
-According to SEER data, age-adjusted melanoma incidence rates increased on average 1.2 percent each year between 2010 and 2019, while age-adjusted death rates have decreased on average 3.2 percent.
-According to 2012-2018 SEER data, 5-year survival for melanoma ranges from 99.5 percent for localized stage disease to 31.9 percent for distant stage disease.
-An analysis of United States SEER data from 1975-2017 found that melanoma in situ incidence has increased more rapidly than that of invasive melanoma.
+Although melanoma incidence has been steadily increasing over the past four decades, survival rates have remained stable over the same time period and have even begun improving in recent years (Figure 1).18 According to United States SEER data, age-adjusted melanoma incidence rates increased on average 1.2 percent each year between 2010 and 2019.14 An analysis of SEER data from 1975-2017 found that melanoma in situ incidence has increased more rapidly than that of invasive melanoma.19 According to 2012-2018 SEER data, 5-year survival for melanoma ranges from 99.5 percent for localized stage disease to 31.9 percent for distant stage disease.14 Age-adjusted death rates have decreased on average 3.3 percent each year between 2011 and 2020.^{14, 19}